The 08:45 Aberdeen - Inverness is seen leaving Keith on the 31st March 1961. Hamish Stevenson.

 A Class 120 enters Elgin in 1970.
 Norman Smart.

 The ScR 120s were painted blue rather than blue / grey like the other Regions.
 Here a set sits in Inverness station.
 Date unknown.
 Stuart Rankin.

 A Class set heading out of Inverness towards Aberdeen.
 The bridge behind carries the Highland main line south to Perth.
 Stuart Rankin.

 A Swindon Cross Country unit passes the disused Kittybrewster South Signalbox (Kittybrewster station and loco shed were behind and to the right) heading for Aberdeen with a train from Inverness in late 1972.
 John McIntyre.

 This 120 on an Aberdeen to Elgin service is seen just north of Kittybrewster in the autumn of 1972.
 The destination blind reads "Elgin via Mulben" although by this time that was the only way you could get from Aberdeen to Elgin by rail!
 Note also the unusual tail lamp, a distinct feature on this line.
 The set number is carried in the cab window.
+The DMBF could be 51784, it was listed as being in set 303 in a June 1973 set list.
 John McIntyre.